 This portrait of Albert Bial appeared in Moses King's Notable New Yorkers of 1896-1899 (1899).

 The building above at the corner of 24th St. (its address in 1886 was 389 Sixth Ave.) was constructed beginning 4 June 1886 and completed 25 Jan.
 1887.
 It served as a saloon and a retail outlet for the beer bottling business.
 The architects were Herman J. Schwarzmann and Albert Buchman, who designed several prominent New York buildings, including the New York Mercantile Exchange (click for image) at 628 Broadway (Schwarzmann with Buchman and Benjamin Deisler, 1882) and the New York Edison Co.
 Building at 121 E. 12th St. (Buchman & Deisler, 1896).

-A print showing The Corner in 1892 appears in the New York Public Library's Digital Gallery.
+A print showing The Corner in 1892 appears in the New York Public Library's Digital Collections.
 Another print with the same date shows a Koster & Bial at 200 Worth St., on the corner of Park Row (click for image).
 This print is called a "souvenir" and probably represents Koster & Bial at a much earlier time than 1892.